-B.2.8 NMEATALKER Set the NMEA talker ID V123
+B.2.6 NMEATALKER Set the NMEA talker ID V123

 This command allows you to alter the behavior of the NMEA talker ID.
 The talker is the first 2 characters after the \$ sign in the log header of the GPGLL, GPGST, GPRMB, GPRMC, and GPVTG log outputs.
-The other NMEA logs are not affected by the NMEATALKER command.
+Other NMEA logs are not affected by the NMEATALKER command.